-- 5.1 It is important to the Combined Authority that the Business Board's focus remains that of policy and strategy, acting as a catalyst and funding provider to facilitate and enable others to achieve economic growth outcomes.
-Hence, it is the Business Board's intention and strategy to procure delivery of the Business Growth Service from the private sector, via the proposed Growth Service Management Company. - 5.2 The Business Board will seek the Combined Authority's approval in November, to launch this procurement in December 2019 to complete in February 2020.
-A Full Business Case will be put forward by the Business Board in March 2020, to seek the Combined Authority's approval to form a contract between the Growth Service Management Company and the successful bidder(s) subject to the remaining funding being secured from ERDF, ESF and LGF sources.
+- 5.1 It is important to the CPCA that the Business Board's focus remains that of policy and strategy, acting as a catalyst and funding provider to facilitate and enable others to achieve economic growth outcomes.
+Hence, it is the Business Board's intention and strategy to procure delivery of the Business Growth Service from the private sector, under contract to the Business Board, via a subsidiary company, of its Accountable Body, the CPCA. - The Business Board is seeking the Combined Authority's approval to launch this procurement in December 2019 to complete in February 2020.
+A Full Business Case will be put forward by the Business Board in March 2020, to seek the Combined Authority's approval to contract with the successful bidder(s) subject to the remaining funding being secured from ERDF, ESF and LGF sources. - 5.3 For a capital equity investment from the LGF into the Growth Service Management Company, in return for 99 of the 100 shares in the Growth Service Management Company, held on behalf of the LGF by the CPCA.
+Through this investment, working capital within the Growth Service Management Company, will be generated as revenue which can then be used to part fund the procurement of the delivery of the Business Growth Service. - 5.4 To task the Business Growth Service with the administration of the Small Business Capital Growth Investment Fund.
+Inclusive of a provision for £500k for the Innovation & Relocation Grants, this has already been approved and ringfenced, within the LGF budget, in September 2019 by both the Business Board and CPCA Board, as a £3m pilot of a provisional £15m allocation.
+To agree the further approval of the main tranche of £12m to be allocated by the Business Board, in the form of a grant, to the Growth Service Management Company, to enable it to be administered by the procured providers of the business Growth Service.